DipenRuidas2460/Ecocent-Assignement-2/README.md

 # Ecocent-Assignement-2

+To Start the Application:-  Add some http url then run script:--  node fileUpload.js ,  to particular directories.

 This code segment imports the required Node.js modules: fs for file system operations, http for making HTTP requests, and promisify from the util module to convert callback-based functions into promise-based functions.

 fetchAndWrite Function: